enochii/simple-pointer-analysis/readme.md

 ## pointer analysis

-A simple prototype of pointer analysis.
+A simple prototype of pointer analysis which trys to be as simple as possible to learn the basic algorithm.
 It currently includes:

 - anderson/inclusion pointer analysis
 - steensgard/unification pointer analysis

-the default chosen algorithm is `anderson`, you can specify it in command line argument `-algo` follow by "steen" or "ander".
+the default chosen algorithm is `anderson`, you can specify it in command line argument `-steen`.

 ### Build & run